processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Details for some commands:

--   *ban-account*: This command kicks all the connected sessions of the account from the server.
+-   *ban\_account*: This command kicks all the connected sessions of the account from the server.
 It also changes their password to a randomly generated one, so they can’t login anymore unless a server administrator changes their password again.
 It is possible to define